Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 > 75% 99%

-Especially irritating are some “gurus” who at the end of each year select securities in hindsight, compound the returns without any regard to risk, money management and capitalization constraints and announce huge returns to a large group of clueless followers who search for ways of getting rich quick.
-There are some of those in Twitter but unfortunately, or maybe naturally, they enjoy a very large follower count.
+Especially irritating are some “gurus” who at the end of each year, select securities in hindsight, compound the returns without any regard to risk, money management, or capitalization constraints and announce huge returns to a large group of clueless followers who search for ways of getting rich quick.
+There are some of those on Twitter, but unfortunately, or maybe naturally, they enjoy a very large follower count.
 This is an indication that people are not aware of their deception.

 If you found this article interesting, I invite you follow this blog via any of these methods: RSS or Email, or follow us on Twitter